 Scattered over more than a million miles of crystal-clear water, the Cook Islands are located south of Hawaii, west of Tahiti and east of Samoa and Tonga.
 A showcase of Polynesian culture, the Cook Islands are known for its stunning beauty, arts and crafts exhibits and all the water activities you could imagine.
-At 20 miles around, Rarotonga is the largest of the 15 islands and small enough to explore by horse, bike, scooter or by island bus.
-Visit the Atiu caves surrounded by raised coral cliffs or snorkel in the Aroa Marine Reserve.
+The largest of the 15 islands, Rarotonga feels like one giant 26-square-mile resort filled with endless adventures and unspoiled paradise.
+Visit the caves on Atiu surrounded by raised coral cliffs or snorkel in the Aroa Marine Reserve.
 Take a Koka Lagoon Cruise or tour the tropical fruit plantation.
 Wherever you go, you'll enjoy the scenic views and an easygoing pace.Time Zone: UTC -10 hours Official Language: Maori (Polynesian) Common Language: English (all signs are in English) Currency: New Zealand dollar and Cook Islands coinsCurrency Exchange: Coins can't be exchanged outside of the islands Entry Requirements: Valid passport, proof of onward or return ticket, adequate fundsMaximum Stay: 31 days Marriage Age Requirement: 20 Best Times to Visit: May through October

 Cook Islands Honeymoons